Wilmox/portfolio/_content/rich-dad-poor-dad.md

 ## Introduction

 _Poor Dad was Kiyosaki’s biological father, a man who was highly intelligent and very well educated.
 Poor Dad believed in studying hard and getting good grades, then finding a well-paying job.
-Yet, despite these seemingly positive attributes, Poor Dad didn’t do well financially._
+Yet, despite these seemingly positive attributes, Poor Dad didn’t do well financially._<br /><br />

 _Rich Dad was the father of Kiyosaki’s best friend.
 He had a similar work ethic to Kiyosaki’s real dad, but with a twist.
 Rich Dad believed in financial education, learning how money works, and understanding how to make money work for you.
 Although he was an eighth-grade dropout, Rich Dad eventually became a millionaire by putting the power of money to work for him._

-## Chapter 1: The Rich Don’t Work for Money
+## The Rich Don’t Work for Money

 The rich work (hard and a lot), but not for **money**.